triggerjs/trigger/README.md

    ```bash
    npm install
    ```
-3. There is already a pre-built version `bundle.js` located in `dist`.
+3. There is a pre-built version `bundle.js` located in `dist`.
 Run a local web server and browse the greeting example in `index.html` :
    1. For example, type `npx serve` in the terminal
    2. Open up `http://localhost:5000` in web browser.
    3. Scroll the page and see the result.